OpenSWE1R/swe1r-re/RE:-Largest-function.md

 This appears to be the longest function (space wise) in the game.
-No idea what it does
+No idea what it does.
+It seems to be full of unrolled loops though.

 ```C
 typdef struct {